vincenzoiovino/Bank3/README.md

-# The Bank DAO
+# The Bank3 System
-The Bank of Decentralized Autonomous Organizations
+The Bank3 System
 ## Overview
-The repository provides implementation of the Bank DAO protocol described in this [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view
+The repository provides implementation of the Bank3 and Bank DAO protocol described in this [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view
 ).
 The repository contains a smart contract module in Solidity and the off-chain module written in C.